 3. Storage systems (heat or cool)

 The heat generated during the day in winter it accumulates in the floors and load-bearing walls, keeping the house warm during the night.
-Similarly, the cool night generated during the summer up in the floors and load-bearing walls, keeping the house cool during the day.
+Similarly, generated during the cool summer night up in the floors and load-bearing walls, keeping the house cool during the day.
 The roof garden high thermal inertia, reinforces this process.

 4. Transfer systems (heat or cool).